Splitter - markdown

 \`\`\`

-# This is a comment inside a code block and will not be recognized as a header
+# This is a comment in a code block and will not be detected as a heading

 \`\`\`